MPoL-dev/visread/docs/installation.md

 pip install 'visread[casa]'
 ```

-directly into your primary environment.
+directly into your primary environment and work on everything in the same place.

 If you have any problems with installation, please file a detailed [Github issue](https://github.com/MPoL-dev/visread/issues).